The 13 Hallmarks of an Exceptional Startup Founder

 5. Great founders are goal-oriented and determined, with narrow, deep focus & expertise.

-As well, contrary to what you might think, you have the advantage of being small and nimble as compared to your large, established competitors.
-This is because being so small enables you to get to the heart of your goal, strategy, and focus, allowing you to address customer needs quicker and often in a more personalized, meaningful way.
-And, this dedicated focus also lets you keep the clutter or distractions at bay that can often be time and energy sucks for founders of larger companies.
-The key here is learning how to say no to things that won’t directly help reach your specific goal or solve your particular problem.
+As well, contrary to what you might think, you carry the advantage in being small and nimble when compared to your large, established competitors.
+This is because being small enables you to get to the heart of your goal, strategy, and focus, allowing you to address customer needs more quickly and often in a more personalized, meaningful way.

 6. Great founders understand the difference between honesty and transparency.